Archethought/dfds/MYSQL.md

 # Starting and connecting to a MySQL Docker container

-In this exercise we're going to start a Docker container running MySQL, and then show three different ways to connect to the container: from the `mysql` command line to on your local machine, directly on the Docker container that we create here, and finally from a second Docker container.
+In this exercise we're going to start a Docker container running MySQL, and then show three different ways to connect to the container; from the `mysql` command line on your local machine, directly on the Docker container that we create here, and finally from a second Docker container that we will create later in the exercise.

 ## Start the MySQL database container